 The Fair Work Act of 2009 (FW Act) is the general basis for all Australia’s established employment law, as well as work, health and safety, and non-discriminatory regulations.
 The act creates a council, the Fair Work Commission (FWC), which oversees employment regulations, awards, and enterprise agreements.

 On an annual basis, the FWC reviews minimum wage requirements for the country.
-Most recently, the commission deemed the minimum hourly wage in Australia would be AU$24.10.
+Most recently, in July 2024, the commission deemed the minimum hourly wage in Australia would be AU$24.10.
+However, there are also certain industry awards and registered agreements that may contradict this, as well as reduced rates for trainees and so on.
+Make sure to consult a specialist to make sure you are in compliance with the law.

 Additionally, the FW Act states that employment contracts need not be in writing to make them official.
 Oral contracts suffice and hold up as legitimate.
 Once employment at an establishment begins, businesses are required to distribute a copy of the National Employment Standards to their new employees.
 These standards are covered in detail below.